By: Brett Shainfeld

 All of the above information should undoubtedly be included when constructing your own record of vehicle maintenance, and it should be expected that these types of details are available when you’re looking to purchase a used vehicle.
 The reality is that enough cars are for sale on the market to be picky, and if a seller doesn’t have this kind of maintenance information available it should be taken as a red flag.

 When you’re looking to avoid such red flags for your own vehicle, start your maintenance records off right.
-Include necessary vehicle vitals such as the vehicle identification number, make, model and basic records like date and location of purchase.
+Include necessary vehicle vitals such as the vehicle identification number, make, model, and basic records like date and location of purchase.
 Track your gas mileage from the start, making note of fluctuations.
 If the gas mileage is steadily decreasing over time, this can be a strong indication that a maintenance issue may be on the horizon for your vehicle.

-Additional information that’s worth including are the receipts from repairs, purchases, and any types of maintenance you’ve had performed on your vehicle.
+Additional information that’s worth including is the receipts from repairs, purchases, and any types of maintenance you’ve had performed on your vehicle.
 This is good practice regardless of whether or not you’re about to sell, as you can track if parts are wearing out before they should be expected to and can contact the seller with the appropriate information.

 Note that there are electronic, app-based logs out there that are also particularly useful at creating a maintenance log, even tidying everything up for you and sending alert notifications when expected maintenance may be coming up.